walethesolution/SBL/README.md

 - Backend: NestJs for building the server, Prisma for database operations, PostgreSQL for data storage.
 - Infrastructure: AWS

+### Todo
+- Only Desktop friendly for now
+- Mobile friendly on 03/09/23

 ## Contact
 If you have any questions or comments about this repository, please feel free to contact me at olawaleayejuyone@gmail.com.
 I'd love to hear from you!